Zilliqa/zilliqa-developer/README.md

-# Zilliqa Developer Tools & Documnentation
+# Zilliqa Developer Tools & Documentation

 `zilliqa-developer` is a Bazel based monorepo that contains SDKs, documentations and products used to develop solutions based on the Zilliqa ecosystem.